 Stephen envisions a future where hotels and other hospitality properties seamlessly integrate cutting-edge technology with personalized service to create memorable experiences for guests.
 From contactless check-ins to personalized room settings, technology can enhance the guest experience, but it should never replace the personal touch that defines true hospitality.

-The conversation with Stephen Wendell offers a wealth of insights into the evolving real estate and hospitality markets.
+The conversation with Stephen Wendell offers a wealth of insights into the evolving commercial real estate and hospitality markets.
 From the complexities of the Philadelphia market to the stability offered by college towns and the importance of branding, Stephen’s experiences and strategies provide valuable lessons for real estate investors.
 As the hospitality industry continues to evolve, those who can adapt and innovate, while maintaining a focus on experience and service, will thrive.